bitcast-network/bitcast-agency/README.md

 ### **Contributing**
 Contributions are welcome!
 This template benefits the entire creator economy ecosystem.

-**Ways to Contribute:**
-- 🐛 Bug fixes and security improvements
-- ✨ New features and integrations
-- 📚 Documentation and tutorials
-- 🎨 UI/UX improvements
-- 🔒 Security enhancements

 **Before Contributing:**
 - Review existing issues and pull requests
 - Follow security best practices
 - Test thoroughly before submitting
 - Document new features clearly

-### **Support & Community**
-- **Issues:** GitHub Issues for bugs and feature requests
-- **Discussions:** GitHub Discussions for questions and ideas
-- **Security:** Report security issues privately via email

 ### **Disclaimer**
 This software is provided "as-is" without warranty.
 Users are responsible for: